Pavelhaj93/eConTest/FE/README.md

 3. Use it as a component e.g. `<Icon name="arrow-right" width="10" height="20" color="orange" />`

 After build, the icon will be automatically part of SVG sprite.

+### Mock API

+API are mocked using [connect-api-mocker](https://github.com/muratcorlu/connect-api-mocker) library.\
+All mock APIs and mock data can be found inside `src/mocks/api` directory.

 ## Other information